Methois/Coffee-menu/README.md

 ### To-Do
 - Implement user login functionality for the cash register system.

+### In Progress
 - Expand the available drink and extras menu.

-### In Progress
-- Make the checkout system more advanced.

 ### Done
+- Expand the receipt section
 - Basic coffee ordering functionality.
 - Adding sugar and milk options (one-time addition per beverage).
 - Generating and printing a receipt with all orders.
+- Make the checkout system more advanced.

 ## Contributions